-We recommend that MPD continue working with DOJ to obtain approval for its Chain of Command Misconduct Investigations Manual and revised Chain of Command Investigations Templates.
+year.
 We also recommend that MPD continue to work toward improving the timeliness and quality of its chain of command investigations.
-While MPD appears to have taken several steps over the past year to implement the recommendations contained in the OIM's technical assistance and to improve the investigations performed by MPD's chain of command, we are disappointed that those efforts do not yet appear to have had a significant impact on the timeliness and quality of these investigations.
+While we have observed this quarter, for the first time, that the steps MPD has taken during the past year to implement the recommendations contained in the OIM's technical assistance and to improve the investigations performed by OIA and MPD's chain of command are bearing fruit, there still remains significant room for improvement, particularly with respect to the timeliness of these investigations.